 - Helping with public funding: Strong performance helps healthcare facilities receive more funding from public sources.
 Most donors use various quality metrics to determine how much funding institutions should gain each year.
 A strategic plan can boost your facility’s performance on many levels, from care quality to maintaining supplies.

-Overall, strategic planning is essential for institutional success and responding to current trends in the healthcare industry.
+Overall, strategic planning in hospitals and other facilities is essential for institutional success and responding to current trends in the healthcare industry.

 The Benefits of Healthcare Strategic Planning